Doctor of Physical Therapy (DPT)

 Academic and Professional Behavior Advising

 The program uses an advising process to support students' academic and professional development.
-Upon entry, each student is assigned an academic advisor who provides guidance to ensure success in the program.
-Students are encouraged to meet regularly with their advisor to facilitate communication and progression through the curriculum.
+Upon entry, each student is assigned an academic advisor who provides guidance to ensure program success.
+Students are encouraged to meet regularly with their advisor to facilitate communication and smooth progression through the curriculum.

 Academic Standards

-Academic issues pertain to course concerns that are assessed through graded assignments using the grading system of the program, or ungraded assignments that are required components of a course.
+Academic issues pertain to course concerns assessed through graded assignments using the program's grading system, or ungraded assignments that are required course components.

 Professional Behavior Standards

-These behaviors are essential competencies for student physical therapists and are mandatory throughout your time in the program.
-It's important to note that professional behavior issues may also be considered academic issues.
+As a DPT student, you must maintain high standards of professional behavior in all settings, including classrooms, clinical environments, community interactions, and electronic communications (email and social media).
+These behaviors are essential competencies for student physical therapists and are mandatory throughout the program.
+Professional behavior issues may also be considered academic issues.

 Student Membership in Professional Organizations